LarkinPetrelles/LarkinPetrelles/README.md

 # Hello, I'm Larkin
 <a href="https://www.linkedin.com/in/larkin-petrelles-591a05174/" ><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a current student working towards completing my bachelors degree in the next few months majoring in CyberSecurity Technology.
+I am a current student working towards completing my bachelors degree in Fall 2025 majoring in CyberSecurity Technology.
 I have a profound interest in technology, a dedication to solving complex problems, and curiousity to learn more about these systems to ensure our security throughout our ever changing world.

-Objective
+## **Objective**

-My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field fully from the finance field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or become a Junior Systems Administrator.
+My journey has led me to develop a passion for cybersecurity, and I am now eager to transition into this field fully from the finance field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst or become a Junior Systems Administrator for Windows.

+---

-# **IT & Cybersecurity Homelab Projects**
+## **IT & Cybersecurity Homelab Projects**

 A collection of projects demonstrating hands-on skills in virtualization, networking, and system administration.
 These projects highlight practical implementations and foundational knowledge in IT and cybersecurity.

 ---

 ## **Skills Highlight**

 - **Virtualization**:
   - Set up and managed virtual machines using Oracle VM VirtualBox.
   - Installed and configured Windows OS for multiple virtual environments.